View Device State to Test and Debug your Smart Home Skill

 Troubleshoot change reporting problems

-If you implement change reporting in your skill, you should see
+If you implement change reporting in your skill, but you don't see the property values that you expect to see, or you see

 ChangeReportto populate the cache.

-truefor all of your device's properties, and that you report all properties in your
+truefor the relevant properties, and verify that you report the relevant properties in your

 If you implement the EndpointHealth interface, include the